It’s strong. It holds paint well. It offers dimensional variety to structures.

-Its visual appeal is boosted when the tubing is curved into a gentle, supple arch.
+Its visual likeability is boosted when the tubing is curved into a gentle, supple arch.

-Creating that arch, though, is not easy.
-Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.
+Forming that arch, though, is not a minor task.
+Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a complete set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, remember.
-The right equipment, focused by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while remaining flat or square.
+It’s a hollow section, don’t forget.
+The right equipment, focused by skilled tube bender hands, are mandatory for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

 How?
 Max Weiss Company involves a proprietary mandrel bender system to hold the tube’s integrity.
-It’s a piece of equipment you won’t find at any other metal bender.
-Less scrap adds up to less cost … and more value for you.
+It’s a piece of equipment you won’t find elsewhere.
+Less scrap equates to less cost … and more value for you.

 Look around.
-You’ll observe rectangular metal tubing in Winnebago County buildings, canopies, artwork and elsewhere.
-Its simple symmetry has its own beauty … which makes it a favorite of those who first idealize the structures.
+You’ll notice rectangular metal tubing in Winnebago County buildings, canopies, artwork and elsewhere.
+Its simple symmetry has its own beauty … which makes it a favorite of those who first envision the structures.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll marvel at our careful precision and flawless results.
 You might even call it a thing of beauty.